How to Lace Jordan 1s

 Credit: Nike

 When it comes to color, personal preference once again plays a significant role, and it can differ depending on the colorway you own.
-When considering the "Industrial Blue" release, for instance, which is widely regarded as some of the best Jordan 1s available, you could go with blue, white, or grey.
+When considering the "Chinese New Year" release, for instance, which is widely regarded as some of the best Jordan 1s available, you could go with green, red, or even sail.

-Air Jordan 1 Low "Industrial Blue" product image of a pair of blue, white, and grey low-tops with off-white midsoles.
+Air Jordan 1 Low "Chinese New Year" product image of a green and sail-colored pair of low-tops with red laces and Swooshes down the sidewalls.

 expand image